BenGorUser/SimpleBusBridge/README.md

 ```

 ##Contributing
-This bundle follows PHP coding standards, so pull requests need to execute the Fabien Potencier's [PHP-CS-Fixer][5].
+This library follows PHP coding standards, so pull requests need to execute the Fabien Potencier's [PHP-CS-Fixer][5].
 Furthermore, if the PR creates some not-PHP file remember that you have to put the license header manually.
 In order
 to simplify we provide a Composer script that wraps all the commands related with this process.
 ```bash